 I really enjoyed reading the book, and I am very much looking forward to seeing the play.
 I bought my tickets and you may want to do the same – sooner than later given the size of the theatre!

-Comments on When We Were Colored, A Mother’s Story – The Book?
+See related blog posts: Interview With Playwright Ginger Rutland and When We Were Colored, A Mother’s Story – The Play

 If you have read the book, what would you add?